Transfer on Death Deed

 When you die, this deed transfers the described real property, subject to any liens or mortgages (or other encumbrances) on the property at your death.
 Probate is not required.
 The TOD deed has no effect until you die.
 You can revoke it at any time.
 You are also free to transfer the property to someone else during your lifetime.
 If you do not own any interest in the property when you die, this deed will have no effect.

-No. Before death, the property owner must record the TOD deed at the recorder’s office in the recording district where the property is located.
-After the person’s death. the property with the TOD deed does not need to go through probate in court because the title will automatically transfer to the person named in the TOD deed.
+Yes.
+Before death, the property owner must record the TOD deed at the recorder’s office in the recording district where the property is located.
+After the person’s death, the property with the TOD deed does not need to go through probate in court because the title will automatically transfer to the person named in the TOD deed.

-However, if the person’s estate had other real property or personal property that did not automatically transfer title upon death, that property may need to be probated in court.
+However, if the person’s estate had other real property or personal property that did not automatically transfer title upon death, the property without a TOD deed may need to be probated in court.

 Complete the: